How Council buys

 - Unsuccessful suppliers are notified.

-Whether you're a resident, entrepreneur, business owner, not-for-profit organisation or academic, Council is open to collaborating on any idea that helps make Brisbane even better.
+Whether you are a resident, entrepreneur, business, not-for-profit organisation or academic, Council is open to collaborating on ideas that help make Brisbane better.

-Email Council or call 07 3403 8888 for a free, confidential pre-proposal meeting with Council.
-In the meeting, you can discuss the key attributes, benefits, requirements and assumptions underlying your potential proposal.
-This pre-proposal meeting is not compulsory but will assist you to develop your value proposition.
-It will also identify the relevant business units within Council so that we can evaluate your proposal faster.
+This conversation and meeting are not compulsory but will assist you to develop your idea.
+It will also help to identify the relevant business units in Council so that we can effectively evaluate your proposal.

-Before getting started, read the guide to Better Brisbane Proposals to help assess the suitability of your proposal and guide you through the process:
+Before getting started, read the guide to Better Brisbane Proposals to help prepare the content of your submission and gain an understanding of the process: